CDAT/cdms/docs/source/manual/cdms_2.rst

 The fundamental CDMS data object is the variable.
 A variable is comprised of:

--  a masked data array, as defined in the NumPy MA module.
+-  a masked data array, as defined in the NumPy MV2 module.
 -  a domain: an ordered list of axes and/or grids.
 -  an attribute dictionary.

-The MV module is a work-alike replacement for the MA module, that carries along the domain and attribute information where appropriate.
-MV provides the same set of functions as MA.
+The MV module is a work-alike replacement for the MV2 module, that carries along the domain and attribute information where appropriate.
+MV provides the same set of functions as MV2.
 However, MV functions generate transient variables as results.
 Often this simplifies scripts that perform computation.
-MA is part of the Python Numeric package, documented at http://www.numpy.org.
+MV2 is part of the Python Numpy package, documented at http://www.numpy.org.

 MV can be imported with the command: